Abbott Diagnostics Design System

 Histogram templates that adapt to 21:9 and 16:9 displays while preserving legibility, hover insights, and actionability for lab decision-making.

-🧩 Real-World Application: Presentation Builder Flow
+📊 Presentation Builder Flow

 We applied system-standard components like dropdowns, tooltips, drag handles, and progress indicators to ensure consistency and reduce development lift.
-Because these patterns were already documented in our system, engineers could implement them easily while maintaining cross-platform consistency.
+Because these patterns were already documented in our system, engineers could implement them efficiently while maintaining cross-platform consistency.

 We reused modular components—dropdowns, tooltips, drag handles—across platforms, reducing engineering lift and preserving consistency.